danpasiada/ShakespeareClinic/README.md

-# LineEndings
-## counts feminine-ending-word lines in a play

-This is an adaptation of a Claremont McKenna Shakespeare Clinic program
+This is an modernised (Python!) adaptation of suite of text analysis software used in the Claremont McKenna Shakespeare Clinic

+## lineEndings.py
+- counts feminine-ending-word lines in a play

 How this works:
 1) count lines in the text
 2) count open lines -- i.e. no punctuation at the end
 3) count FEM endings -- i.e. words that end an iambic pentameter (I-5) line on an unstressed syllable, taDA, taDA, taDA, taDA, taDAda. (i.e. an 11th syllable)

+## posCounter2
+- counts unweighted differences in parts of speech between two texts

+## whileCount
+- counts amount of time 'while' is used specifically as a noun

+## Flesch-Kincaid
+- returns a Flesch-Kincaid grade-level score of a text

+## posCounter2
+- highlights each given string in a given file

-Strategy for FEM endings counting:
+### Strategy for FEM endings counting:
 ask if text contains specified feminine endings (FEMEND) or feminine words (FEMWRD) which are not listed among masculine-ending (MASCEND) or masculine-word exceptions, report % of feminine words.
 See TC1 notes.
 Examples:
 - Look in thy glass and tell the face thou viewest, [f]